milosolutions/mmigrations/README.md

 # Getting started

-MMigraions is a library that helps to manage database migrations.
+MDatabase is a library that simplifies and improves database handling in Qt.
+MDatabase contains extra SQL plugins (SQLiteCipher and SQLite SEE) and adds a module for automated handling of database migrations.

 For example usage, see example project.
 You can also check doxygen docs.